rxseven/tsuuka/README.md

 ### REST API

-- Node, Express, Cloudinary
+- Node and Express
-- Lodash, CORS, .ENV
+- Axios, Lodash, CORS, .ENV, Joi

 > Note: REST API for Tsūka can be found in [this repository](https://github.com/rxseven/tsuuka-api).